 Do you need maps to hike the Appalachian Trail?

 Most thru-hikers and section hikers don’t carry maps on the Appalachian Trail anymore because the trail is so well blazed and signed.
 Navigating trail towns to find grocery stores, hostels, and restaurants that are hiker friendly is a different matter entirely.
-Everyone carries pages torn from David Miller’s AT Guide with them (not the entire book), which lists all of the services, campsites, shelters, water sources and road crossings mile-by-mile on the trail.
+Everyone carries pages torn from AWOL’s AT Guide with them (not the entire book), which lists all of the services, campsites, shelters, water sources and road crossings mile-by-mile on the trail.
 If you want to carry a map, your best bet is to use Guthook’s AT Guide which is a GPS cell phone app that runs on iPhone and Android phones.

 Do you need a tent to hike the Appalachian Trail?

 It’s a good idea to bring a tent, hammock, or tarp shelter when hiking the AT, just in case the shelters are full or they’re full of snoring obnoxious people you’d rather not sleep with.
 Bringing your own shelter also means you can stop when you want and set up camp without having to hike to the next shelter or when you’re tired and want to rest.
-The best shelter for the AT is probably a hammock because you can sent it up just about anywhere, especially when all of the campsites at shelters are already taken.
+The best shelter for the AT is probably a hammock because you can set it up just about anywhere, especially when all of the campsites at shelters are already taken.
 See What is the Best Tent for the Appalachian Trail for a discussion about the pros and cons of each tent and shelter type.

 How many days of food do you need to carry on the Appalachian Trail?